JUMP3R54/ATL_Flight_Weather_Prediction/README.md

 Make sure you have our pickeled final model in (flight_models.zip) installed and also place it in Google Drive RUN the Model User Interface code,  then you should be able to run all the Example predictions

-At the end of the Notebook there is "RUN this code box for User Inputs (UI)" run it and you can input your own flight and weather data to predict teh flights delays/cancellations
+At the end of the Notebook there is "RUN this code box for User Inputs (UI)" run it and you can input your own flight and weather data to predict The flights delays/cancellations